Sharpicek/sign-up-form/README.md

 # Sign Up Form
 This was created for [The Odin Project](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form).

-I didn't yet finish the validation, because it should be thought in the later lesons.
+I didn't yet finish the validation, because it should be thought in the later lessons.

+Same as with the Admin Dahsboard project - I worked with VS Code live feature and sizing is off.
+So I had to redo some parts.

 ## The Odin Projects
 Here is the list of all my projects I did at [The Odin Project](https://www.theodinproject.com/) curriculum in order in which they were done.